Logical limit laws for Mallows random permutations: Overview of proof methods

+for $n$ in a certain set that contains both an infinite number of odd and an infinite number of even values.
+We do not mention the additional technical conditions on the values of $n$ in this sketch.

+We stress that for the $q=1$ case both Foy and Woods~\cite{Foy} and Spencer~\cite{spencer1990nonconvergence} have constructed first order sentences whose probability of holding does not converge with $n$.
+We have however not found a way to use their proofs ``off the shelf'' as an ingredient to prove our Theorem~\ref{thm:toto}~Part~\ref{part:toto_non_convergence}.

-for infinitely many $n$.
-We need some additional technical conditions on the values of $n$ such that the above is satisfied but we do not mention them here.
-We note that this is an explicit version of a result by Foy and Woods given in \cite{Foy} (and which differs from the construction by Spencer in~\cite{spencer1990nonconvergence}).
-We show this result by associating pairs of intervals in $\Pi_n\sim \Mallows(n,1)$ to directed graph structures having $N=\Theta(\log \log n)$ vertices.
+We will show~\eqref{eq:cases_prb} by associating pairs of intervals in $\Pi_n\sim \Mallows(n,1)$ to directed graph structures having $N=\Theta(\log \log n)$ vertices.
 See Figure~\ref{fig:cherry} for an example permutation and pair of intervals corresponding to a directed cherry.
 The \FS{directed graph corresponding to the permutation} is random, and the number of pairs of intervals is sufficiently high so that with high probability we will be likely to find any directed graph on $N$ vertices.
 We then adapt the method developed by Spencer and Shelah in \cite{ShelahSpencer} of using graphs to model arithmetic on sets to find a sentence about these graphs that oscillates between being true and false depending on $N$, which will provide the dependency of $\bP \left( \Pi_n \models\phi \right)$ on the parity of $\log ^{**}\log^{**} n$.